pedropintoo/IA-project/ATTACK_PLAN.md

 #### Conclusion and key ideas

 - We should try to do first the `Class OpponentMapping` (see below) where we store all the data we know.
-Then we should start by evaluating the opponent next move, initially we could assume that the opponent move towards food.
+Then we should start by evaluating the opponent next move.
 If our action, would make us die due to the opponent next move, that action should be huge penalized.
-This is crucial for survival-oriented planning.
-At first I think this is enough because our agent follow a very strange exploration path and if the opponent try to kill us if we have a considerable lenght, the probability of the opponent die is huge.
-However, after this is implemented we should adress the other points mentioned.
+Start by doing the **Attack the Opponent** section.
+After this think about the `advanced` sections.
 ---

 ### Class OpponentMapping

 This class should have all the data that we know about the opponent and should be updated dinamically based on observed behaviour.
-Ensure the class is modular so it can handle multiple opponents by instantiating one `OpponentMapping` per opponent.

 ---